What Is a Decentralized Exchange (DEX)?

 That’s where Decentralized Exchanges come in.

-A decentralized exchange – or DEX in short – tries to tackle these shortcomings.
+A decentralized exchange – or DEX in short is an exchange where YOU hold your keys.
 Remember that Private Key we mentioned earlier?
 With a DEX, you actually hold the Private Key.
 This means you remain in total control of your own crypto, and you decide how its security is handled.
 Also that single point of failure we mentioned for normal exchanges?
 A DEX doesn’t have that: everyone keeps their own keys, so the wealth is completely dispersed.
 It is decentralized.
 That said, a DEX doesn’t offer the same services.
 Let’s dive deeper into it.

 Let’s start with the most important part: How can you hold your Private Key, but still trade your cryptocurrencies for another?
 Well, with centralized crypto exchanges, you used to have to make an account to log in and use their services.
 With a DEX, your Private Key counts as your login.
 Once you log into the DEX with your Private Key, you’ll immediately see your crypto balances.
 You won’t have to provide any personal information – great for those who value their privacy!